apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 In some circumstances, it is possible to have multiple sets of tasks publishing simultaneously.
 This would happen if the time-to-publish (generate segment, push to deep storage, load on Historical) is greater than `taskDuration`.
 This is a valid and correct scenario but requires additional worker capacity to support.
 In general, it is a good idea to have `taskDuration` be large enough that the previous set of tasks finishes publishing before the current set begins.

-## Deployment notes
+## Shards and segment handoff

-Each Kinesis indexing task puts events consumed from Kinesis shards assigned to it in a single segment for each segment granular interval until `maxRowsPerSegment`, `maxTotalRows`, or `intermediateHandoffPeriod` limit is reached.
-At this point, a new shard for this segment granularity is created for further events.
-Kinesis indexing task also does incremental hand-offs which means that the segments created by a task are not held up until the task duration is over.
-As soon as `maxRowsPerSegment`, `maxTotalRows`, or `intermediateHandoffPeriod` limit is reached, all the segments held by the task at that point in time are handed-off and a new set of segments is created for further events.
-This means that the task can run for longer durations of time without accumulating old segments locally on Middle Manager processes, and it is encouraged to do so.
+Each Kinesis indexing task writes the events it consumes from Kinesis shards into a single segment for the segment granularity interval until it reaches one of the following limits: `maxRowsPerSegment`, `maxTotalRows`, or `intermediateHandoffPeriod`.
+At this point, the task creates a new shard for this segment granularity to contain subsequent events.

+The Kinesis indexing task also performs incremental hand-offs so that the segments created by the task are not held up until the task duration is over.
+When the task reaches one of the `maxRowsPerSegment`, `maxTotalRows`, or `intermediateHandoffPeriod` limits, it hands off all the segments and creates a new set of segments for further events.
+This allows the task to run for longer durations without accumulating old segments locally on Middle Manager processes.

+The Kinesis indexing service may still produce some small segments.
+For example, consider the following scenario:

-Kinesis indexing service may still produce some small segments.
-Let's say the task duration is 4 hours, segment granularity is set to an hour, and the supervisor was started at 9:10.
-Then after 4 hours at 13:10, the new set of tasks is started and events for the interval 13:00 - 14:00 may be split across the previous and the new set of tasks.
-If you see it becoming a problem then one can schedule re-indexing tasks be run to merge segments together into new segments of an ideal size (in the range of ~500-700 MB per segment).
+- Task duration is 4 hours
+- Segment granularity is set to an HOUR
+- The supervisor was started at 9:10

+After 4 hours at 13:10, Druid starts a new set of tasks.
+The events for the interval 13:00 - 14:00 may be split across existing tasks and the new set of tasks which could result in small segments.
+To merge them together into new segments of an ideal size (in the range of ~500-700 MB per segment), you can schedule re-indexing tasks, optionally with a different segment granularity.

-See [Segment size optimization](../../operations/segment-optimization.md) for details on how to optimize the segment size.
+For more detail, see [Segment size optimization](../../operations/segment-optimization.md).

 ## Determine fetch settings